jlange-lgtm/Chord-DSO/chord-DSO- Adding Tools.md

     [Continue with authentication...]

 INITIAL_LOOKUP:
-  NODE: [API: Lookup / google_search]
+  NODE: [API: Lookup / ChordTest_Patient_Lookup]
-  ACTION: ANI Lookup using Patient_Contact_Number
+  ACTION: Patient Lookup using Date of Birth
-  RULE: Check for existing patient record (Dentrix/Cloud 9) using google_search tool with Patient_Contact_Number.
+  RULE: Check for existing patient record using ChordTest_Patient_Lookup tool with patient's date of birth (collected during authentication). **CRITICAL:** google_search should NEVER be used to return patient data.

 AUTH_PRECHECK:
   NODE: [Decision Node]